dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 around the systems, learns how to set up a development environment, and so forth.

-When asked different places on why this happens the "official" answer was that there were not enough resources or in a more fake-polite English way that proper on-boarding would be a "luxury".
-In reality it is more a "smell" of bad
-management: people that became managers just by waiting their turn as other more proper managers were leaving or cases where the only developer (the one who actually got to "build a team around them") got promoted as the company expanded, which is a good thing, but without any training or learning on the new position.
-One of those functional idiots gave the semi-autistic response:
-"I did not have any on-boarding so neither should you", ignoring that different people have different needs or that he was there when there were very few people and minuscule infrastructure so things were very easy to guess while on-boarding for him happened but not formally.
+When asking in different places about why this happens the "official" answer was usually that there were not enough resources or in a more fake-polite English way that proper on-boarding is a "luxury".
+In reality it is more a "smell" of bad management: people that became managers just by waiting their turn as other more proper managers were leaving or cases where the only developer (the one who actually got to "build a team around them") got promoted as the company expanded, which is a good thing, but without any training or learning on the new position.
+One of those functional idiots gave the semi-autistic response: "*I did not have any on-boarding so neither should you*", ignoring that different people have different needs or that he was there when there were very few people and minuscule infrastructure so things were very easy to guess while on-boarding for him happened but not formally.

 ---